alleyinteractive/wp-soft-transients/README.md

 Soft Transients provides a wrapper for [WordPress's Transients API](https://developer.wordpress.org/apis/transients/), modifying its behavior such that the transient data may remain accessible after its expiration.
 Soft Transients stores the transient data alongside metadata, including the desired expiration time.
 After the expiration, stale data is returned and a cron task is enqueued.
 When that cron task executes, an application may then choose to take some action to refresh the expired data.

+### Helper Functions

+The library provides a class to interact with the transients, as well as a set of simplified drop-in replacement functions fully compatible with the WordPress Transients API.
+The helper functions are:

+- `get_soft_transient( $transient_key )`: Retrieve the value of a transient.
+- `set_soft_transient( $transient_key, $value, $expiration )`: Set the value of a transient.
+- `delete_soft_transient( $transient_key )`: Delete a transient.

+While the helper functions are convenient and easy to use, they do not provide the full functionality of the Soft Transients library.
+If you need to set custom cron hooks or pass custom arguments to the cron task, you should use the `Soft_Transient` class directly.

 ### Example

 In this example, we're getting organizations from GitHub's API.
 We have a function to get the organizations from the API, and we have a function to get the organizations from the transient (`get_github_orgs()`).